kristofe/wm_mariokart64/dataset/README.md

 ### **Track Mapping Table**
 Below is a template for mapping the binary track parameters to the corresponding tracks.

-Here’s the updated table with dividers for each trophy:

 ---

 #### **Mushroom Cup**